Sarees_For_The_Upcoming_Bridal_Season_WeaverStory

 Patola Sarees

 Traditional Indian sarees are an integral part of Indian culture and are known for their rich and diverse designs.
-From the intricate weaving of Banarasi sarees to the tie-and-dye technique of Bandhani sarees, each type of saree has a unique story to tell and is a reflection of the culture and traditions of the region in which it is made.
+From the intricate weaving of Banarasi silk sarees for wedding to the tie-and-dye technique of Bandhani sarees, each type of saree has a unique story to tell and is a reflection of the culture and traditions of the region in which it is made.
 These sarees are not only a symbol of Indian fashion but also a celebration of the rich cultural heritage of the country.

 Author - Aditi Bapna